13176443/PasswordGenerator/README.md

 Any other relevant materials, such as additional diagrams, extended testing documentation, or supplementary research.

 References: A list of all the sources referenced throughout the project.

+Link to our GitHub Repository: https://github.com/13176443/PasswordGenerator

+Utilised flow charts pdf from session 1, exercise 1 in the Gordon online automate processes unit.